Find answers to our commonly asked questions

 You first need to login with the email address you registered at secure email signup.
 Then you login, and send the email as normal.
 The app will take care of the security and encryption of your messages.

-Unfortunately, you will not be able to send a secure email.
+Unfortunately, you will not be able to send a secure email to a recipient who is not on the Pryvate™ secure email service..
 When you attempt to do, you will get a prompt to say “Recipient is unregistered, do you want to send message as plain text?”
-You can then send the email in its unencrypted form.
+You can then send the email as a regular unencrypted email.

 Yes.
-The email is always sent through your regular email service, so you do not have to change your current email address.
-However, the email exists in an encrypted form and can only be read when open on your or your recipients device, since only they have the keys to decrypt them.
-Hence your email is still secure
+The email is sent via your regular email service so you do not have to change your current email address.
+However, the email sits in your regular email service, but in encrypted format and can only be read when open on your device since only your device has the private security keys to decrypt the message.
+Hence your email is still secure.

 “Finally a product I trust.
 Pryvate™ is just what I was looking for.